mindstorm38/debug-sensor/README.md

 > Note : Be careful to configure the pattern of your packet before connecting, otherwise you will not receive data, which is normal behavior.

 #### Real-time graph
 The real-time graph is displayed in another window and can be accessed by clicking the "Show graph" button on the left side.
+I'm using the [plotly.js](https://plot.ly/javascript) javascript library.

 #### Console
 A console is available at the bottom of the right side, it can be useful if you want to collect text data from your sensor, or to send text commands.